 Supplements aren’t regulated by the FDA, so many consumers have concerns about label accuracy.
 This is why we favored companies that employ a third party to test their product to ensure purity, an absence of heavy metals, and so on.

 These supplements vary by dosage and the number of pills you get in a bottle, so it can be tough to know how to weigh the cost of competing products.
-We figured out the cost per microgram, with most reputable biotin supplements cost between 2 and 7 cents per 5,000 micrograms.
+We figured out the cost per microgram, with most reputable biotin supplements cost between two and seven cents per 5,000 micrograms.
 Using this scale, we were able to ascertain which products are reasonably priced.